 Marian stops by to look at the crowd, and Marcellus points her out to Harold with a prearranged signal.
 Then, as she goes home, he attempts to flirt with her with some trite pickup lines.
 She is very cold to him.
 When she arrives home, a little girl from the town, Amaryllis (Monique Vermont

 ), is there for her piano lesson.
 Marian tells her mother that a man had attempted to follow her.
 Mrs. Paroo (Pert Kelton

-) is excited about this, as she wants Marian to get married and settle down, but Marian is not impressed with the intellectual caliber of the men she meets.
+) is excited, as she wants Marian to get married and settle down, but Marian is not impressed with the intellectual caliber of the men she meets.
 The two of them sing an argument, accompanied by Amaryllis playing a piano exercise, about whether Marian's expectations are unrealistic.